 The first thing to come into view was the defunct dam which once blocked this stretch of the Eno.
 It was very primitive and appeared to extend no more than ten feet in height, though it may have stood taller when it was intact.
 I wasn’t able to get any decent photos of it, but there wasn’t much to photograph in any case.

 Then came the good stuff.
 Looming amongst the bare sycamores and oaks was a considerable stone structure that looked as if someone had transposed a fragment of Hadrian’s Wall to central North Carolina.
 Standing twenty feet in height and leaning ever so slightly forward, it was an imposing sight and lent an air of dubious antiquity to the landscape.
 In front of it stood two other fragments of the same structure, the first of which was no more than eight feet in height and the second no more than twelve.
 Together the three stone structures formed a kind of maze that simultaneously invited and dissuaded exploration.

-The tallest wall in the back appears to have been the site for the mill-wheel, which was probably considerable in size.
-The second wall may have redirected water from the adjacent canal to a spillway which emptied into the Eno.
-The third wall might similarly have provided the means to retain water in an enclosed area without spilling into the river prematurely.
+The tallest wall in the back may have been the site of the mill wheel, which was probably considerable in size.
+The second wall may have redirected water from the mill wheel to a tail race emptying into the Eno.
+The third wall might similarly have acted as a buffer to keep the water from spilling prematurely.

-As it turns out, Holden Mill was founded as a corn, flour and saw mill in 1811 by Isaac Holden.
+As it turns out, Holden Mill was founded as a corn, flour, and saw mill in 1811 by Isaac Holden.
 He owned and oversaw the mill for nine years before passing it to his son, Thomas Holden in 1820.
 Thomas Holden expanded the mill’s workload to include cotton, oil and threshing before passing it to his son-in-law, John Lyon, in 1851.
 John Lyon retained the mill until 1868, when the mill was closed due to financial difficulties.